Working with Optional Data

 and undefined

-bugs which makes your code WAY safer and easier to write, but it takes some good examples to get you there :smile:
+bugs which makes your code safer and easier to write, but it takes some good examples to get you there :smile:

 Accessing Optional Nested Data